-As an example, we will consider a shaft of circular cross-section, with two through-holes.
-The focus of our interest is the local stress concentration around the holes when the shaft is subjected to a known torque.
-As we do not wish to model the actual transmission of the torque into the shaft, the geometry of the shaft is reduced to just the small neighborhood of the holes, and the torque generated at the end points is applied as prescribed shear tractions in the end cross-sections of the short stump.
+As an example, we will consider a shaft of circular cross-section, with one through-hole.
+The focus of our interest is the local stress concentration around the hole when the shaft is subjected to a known torque.
+As we do not wish to model the actual transmission of the torque into the shaft, the geometry of the shaft is reduced to just the small neighborhood of the hole, and the torque generated at the end points is applied as prescribed shear tractions in the end cross-sections of the short stump.